 This landmark lesbian film from Germany (director Leontine Sagan) with an all-female cast was the first movie to portray forbidden lesbian love.
 It was based on the play by Christa Winsloe about an adolescent lesbian relationship in a Prussian girls boarding school.
-The film was remade in 1958 as a W.German/French co-production with Romy Schneider as Manuela and Lilli Palmer as the Fraulein.

 US censors banned the film for its depiction of lesbian desire between: